SYNwall/SYNwall_VM/README.md

 ﻿# Packer configuration for the socks server

-This configuration helps you to install the socks server with SYNwall Packer is configured to create a virtual machine based on the CentOS/RedHat distribution.
+This configuration helps you to install the socks server with SYNwall (SYNgate).
+Packer is configured to create a virtual machine based on the CentOS/RedHat distribution.
-The VM will have the Dante socks server and SYNwall module installed and running on it.
+The VM will have the Dante socks server and SYNgate module installed and running on it.

 ## Packer configuration